Skip to Main Content

 Secondary Applications

-After submitting your primary application, you will have secondary application (supplemental applications).
+After submitting your primary application, you will have secondary application materials to submit (supplemental applications).
 The specific questions asked vary by school as they are trying to determine your fit for their program.
-Some schools request secondary materials from all applicants, while others it will be a subset.
+Some schools request secondary materials from all applicants, while for other programs it will be a subset of applicants based on their initial screen of the application materials.
 Start looking at prompts the spring before you apply (March-May).
 You can expect to be spending a significant amount of time June-August after you submit your primary application working on secondary applications.
 The more you can do in advance the better.
 You want to be sure to provide high quality responses that are well written in a timely manner.
+You should aim to submit your secondary application within two weeks of the school making the request.
+It is why starting early is important.

 Useful links: